Skip to main content

 Permissions enforcement

-All permissions are enforced server-side in API route guards — not just hidden in the UI.
+All permissions are enforced server-side — not just hidden in the UI.
 A viewer who manually calls an API endpoint to edit an agent will receive a 403 response.
-The permission model:
+Key rules:

-• Write operations on an agent require: admin, superadmin, or (editor + agent ownership/grant)
+• Write operations on an agent require: admin, superadmin, or editor with ownership / Edit grant

 Session behavior

-Sessions use HMAC-signed cookies with no expiry by default (persistent sessions).
+Sessions use HMAC-signed cookies with no expiry by default.
 Sessions are invalidated when:

 • The user logs out explicitly